-This ISG applies to risk-informed applications for OLs, COLs, DCs, SDAs, and MLs.
-An application for a CP may contain less detail than one for an OL; however, as a minimum, it should identify the associated regulations, RGs, NUREGs, standards and other guidance the applicant intends to follow at the OL stage.
+This ISG applies to risk-informed applications for CPs, OLs, COLs, DCs, SDAs, and MLs.
+An application for a CP may contain less detail than one for an OL; however, as a minimum, it should identify the governing regulations, and it should also identify the RGs, NUREGs, standards and other guidance the applicant intends to follow at the OL stage.